 We receive frequently asked questions from businesses wishing to form a Dutch company, such as:

-How quickly can we establish the company in the Netherlands?
+How quickly can we establish a company in the Netherlands?

-What is the difference between performing a business through a branch or through a Dutch BV?
+What is the difference between running a business through a branch or through a Dutch BV?

 - The incorporation costs for a branch in the Netherlands are lower then for a Dutch BV;